rickellis/Shell-Scripts/README.md

 <img src="https://i.imgur.com/pNjQHUm.jpg" />

+## colors.sh
+A set of color variables that allow text in shell scripts to be colored.

 ## mufire.sh
 Multi-file Rename.
 Allows all the files in a directory to be renamed identically along with an incrementing counter.
 I wrote the to batch rename images, but it works with any file type.